pjdijxhoorn/Milestone-project-3/readme.md

 -   #### First Time Visitor Goals
     1. As a First Time Visitor, I would like to see what the site is about and how the site works.
         The expected first time visitors would be people  just looking for a good recipe.

+        1. On the home page there is a small explanation what the site is about.
+It is also in de banner in the hero-image. the buttons and nav-bar lead the way for the rest of the functions.
+These use familiar icons and titles to direct the users to the content.

     2. As a First Time Visitor, I want to find a good recipe.

+        2. On the recipe page you can search for recipes if you want to find something specific else you can see all the recipies there. accesable for everbody

-    3. As a First Time Visitor, i want to be able to easily navigate the site.
+    3. As a First Time Visitor, I want to be able to easily navigate the site.

+        3. To make sure that users can navigate the site with ease a sticky navbar is made so users can go to any part of the website with just 1 click.
+The navbar will fold and show a hamburger menu on smaller screens.

 -   #### Returning Visitor Goals
     1. As a Returning Visitor, I want to make and store recipes.

+        1. After logging in you can add recipes by going to The add recipe menu button. here you will find a form to make a recipe. all the users own recipes will be stored on their profile page.

     2. As a Returning Visitor, I want to be able to edit and or delete my stored recipes.

+        2. after you made a recipe you can edit or delete it from your profile page where all your recipes are stored.

 -   #### Frequent User Goals
-    1. As a Frequent User, I want to communicated with other users about recipes. the expected frequent Users  would be people wanting to part of the culture of the website
+    1. As a Frequent User, I want to communicated with other users about recipes.
+        The expected frequent Users  would be people wanting to part of the culture of the website

+        1. The website has a message system in the profile page you can look at recieved messages and make and send a message yourself.

     2. As a Frequent User, I want to see the latest recipes added.

+        2. On the home page of the website you can see the 3 latest recipes added to the website. this also stimulates people to add recipes

     3. As a Frequent User, I want to be able to make a list of favourite recipes.

+        3. When logged in you can see a heart icon in the corner of the recipes on the recipe page when clicked these will be stored on your profile page. these can be removed form your favourites list by clicking the icon on the recipe page again or the icon on the profile page.

 ### Further Testing